robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 intentions, while the agent strategically exploits these factors to generate deceptive plans.*

-This repository provides the source code that implements our deceptive polynomial path planner shown in Fig. 1.
-The planner generates deceptive behaviors that guide an agent towards a target destination while simultaneously misleading an adversarial observer into predicting a false goal.
+This repository provides the source code that implements our deceptive polynomial path planner (DPPP) shown in Fig. 1.
+DPPP generates deceptive behaviors that guide an agent towards a target destination while simultaneously misleading an adversarial observer into predicting a false goal.